5.3: Mudrocks

 Mineralogy

 1:1 clay minerals are the product of more intense/prolonged weathering that progressively strips interlayer cations from 2:1 clay minerals which concentrates Si, Fe, and Al in a simpler structure.
 Their fundamental building block is a single octahedral layer bonded to a single tetrahedral layer.
-Kaolinite is probably the best known and most important 1:1 clay mineral because of its close association with alumina-rich soils (bauxites & laterites)
+Kaolinite is probably the best known and most important 1:1 clay mineral because of its close association with alumina- and/or iron-rich soils (bauxites and laterites, respectively)

 The fundamental building block of 2:1 clay minerals is an octahedral sheet sandwiched between two tetrahedral sheets.
 Between these T-O-T packages, variable amounts of Al, Mg, Fe, water, or other interlayer cations determine the mineralogy of the specimen.
 These relatively complex clay minerals tend to form in temperate areas.
 Noteworthy 2:1 clay minerals include:

-• Bentonite is a 2:1 clay formed by weathered volcanic ash beds by alkaline & acidic water, respectively.
-Given their volcanic origin, dateable minerals like zircon are found with bentonites.
+- Bentonite is a 2:1 clay formed from weathered volcanic ash beds by alkaline & acidic water, respectively.
+Given their volcanic origin, dateable minerals like zircon are commonly found with bentonites.